Do you need anti-malaria medication?

 Every year, millions of US residents travel to countries where malaria is present.
 About 1,500 cases of malaria are diagnosed in the United States annually, mostly in returned travelers.
+If you want protection, you need anti-malaria medication.
+Therefore, visit an urgent care for treatment.

 Malaria is a life-threatening illness and it is transmitted by mosquitoes.
 Symptoms include fever, sweats and chills.To prevent malaria, travelers should take a medicine called an antimalarial when going to places where malaria is present.